 This feature notifies you when you have zeroed in on the flagstick.
 It’s also lightweight and compact enough that it can be comfortably stowed away in your pocket.

 I love the overall efficiency of this product.
-The slope measurement and pin seeking tech make it as easy to use as you could ever want.
+The slope measurement and pin seeker technology make it as easy to use as you could ever want.

 Callaway has been making amazing golf equipment for decades.
 However, in recent years, they have also been branching out into the supplementary gear niche.
 This rangefinder is a proud testimony to their success in that department.

-It features slope measurements, a durable housing, a moderate price tag, and the pin seeking sensors that we’ve so appreciated in other units on this list.
+It features slope measurements, durable housing, a moderate price tag, and the pin-seeking sensors that we’ve so appreciated in other units on this list.